Kirk of St Nicholas

-The Kirk of St Nicholas is a historic church located in the city centre of Aberdeen, Scotland.
-Up until the dissolution of the congregation on 31 December 2020, it was known as the "Kirk of St Nicholas Uniting".
-It is also known as "The Mither Kirk" (mother church) of the city.
-As of 1 January 2021, the building falls under the care and maintenance of the General Trustees of the Church of Scotland.
+The Kirk of St Nicholas is a historic church in Aberdeen, Scotland.
+It is the original parish church of the city, and is also known locally as the Mither Kirk or mother church.
+Following the Reformation, it was divided between two congregations, the East Kirk and the West Kirk.
+These merged in the 1980s to form the Kirk of St Nicholas Uniting.
+In 2020, the congregation merged with that of Queen's Cross Church and the Kirk of St Nicholas ceased to be used for regular worship.
+The West Kirk is now owned by Scot-ART.

-The church has a dark oak interior.
+The Oil and Gas chapel contains wooden furniture made by the late Tim Stead alongside a stained glass window that depicts life in Aberdeen, created by Scottish artist, Shona MacInnes.

 History

 The earliest mention of a church on the site of the present Kirk can be found in a Papal document of 1151.
-Given Aberdeen's proximity to the sea, St Nicholas was chosen as the patron saint of Aberdeen, as a miracle attributed to him was the rescue of some sailors in a storm.
+Given Aberdeen's proximity to the sea, Saint Nicholas was chosen as the patron saint of New Aberdeen, as patron saint of commerce.

 The Kirk was enlarged in the 15th century.
 St Nicholas and St Mary's, Dundee, were probably the largest parish churches in medieval Scotland.
 This work was dedicated by Bishop Elphinstone in 1498.
-The 500th anniversary of the dedication of the enlarged church was marked with the installation of a special stained glass window at the main entrance to the Kirk, overlooking Drum's Aisle.
+The 500th anniversary of the dedication of the enlarged church was marked with the installation of a special stained-glass window at the main entrance to the Kirk, overlooking Drum's Aisle.

 The church contains the Drum Aisle (the ancient burial-place of the Irvines of Drum Castle) and the Collison Aisle, which divide the two congregations and which formed the transepts of the 12th-century church of St Nicholas (architectural detail survives from this period).
 The West Church was built between 1751 and 1755, to plans given to the burgh by James Gibbs, in the Italian style, on the site of the medieval nave, the East in 1834 in Gothic-revival style on the site of the choir.
 In 1874 a fire destroyed the East Church and the old central tower with its lead-clad timber spire and its fine peal of nine bells, one of which, Laurence or "Lowrie", was 4 ft (1.2 m) in diameter at the mouth, 3.5 ft (1.1 m) high and very thick.
 The church was rebuilt and a massive granite tower erected over the intervening aisles, a new carillon of 36 bells, cast in Belgium, being installed to commemorate the Victorian jubilee of 1887.
 Because the tuning of these bells by van Aerschot was not so good, the bells were replaced in 1950 with 48 bells made by Gillett & Johnston, it is now one of the largest carillons in the British Isles.